COVID-19 Vaccinations Leaflets

 Are face masks needed in school?

-Where possible ALL students and staff must wear face masks whilst in communal areas and on the corridors, unless they have a medical condition that prevents them from doing so.
-Face masks must also be worn on school transport.
+Face masks are expected to be worn on school and public transport.
 We are aware that some of our students are unable to wear face masks due to the special educational needs, but where possible please do encourage them to wear them.

 If a student is ill with coronavirus symptoms in school, anyone looking after them will use appropriate PPE until the student is able to return home, please do ensure that school has your updated contact details and other emergency contacts as it is vital that we move children offsite as quickly as possible in these circumstances.